top of page

 Vanity Presses

 Then there are the “vanity presses.”
-The common example is PublishAmerica, who has a long history of doing very little to help their authors without trying to charge them a fee.
+One common example is PublishAmerica, who has a long history of doing very little to help their authors without trying to charge them a fee.
 They scream at the top of the rooftops that they are “traditional publishers” and “do it all for free unlike anyone else!”
 Funny enough, they go on to compare themselves to self-publishing platforms instead of other traditional publishers… who do the exact same thing without all the hoops.

 After publication and signing away your rights for 7 years or more, you come to find out that your book is way overpriced, and that if you want any marketing from them, you’ll have to pay for it out of pocket during all their great "deals."
 These deals end up being an endless cycle of email spam aimed at taking your money.
 Could you technically be published by them and make some money?
 Probably, but they will do their best to bleed you dry, almost always overprice books, and aren't very professional in demeanor.
 At least that's the general consensus of authors they've managed to piss off.